david-singerman/markdown-cv/index.md

 February 22, 2025: Interviewed by Srijana Mitra Das for the Times of India Evoke section: ["Mass-produced sugar came from chemicals, corruption — and environmental destruction"](https://web.archive.org/web/20250222044455/https://timesofindia.indiatimes.com/mass-produced-sugar-came-from-chemicals-corruption-and-environmental-destruction/articleshow/118468169.cms)

 ## Teaching

+### Awards

+UVA Alumni Board of Trustees Teaching Award, 2025 (given to an assistant professor at the university for outstanding teaching)

 ### Courses in History